anami-sf/Smart-Face-ID/README.md

 ## INTRODUCTION

 This REACT application integrates the Clarifi API which recognizes human faces in images.
 This is a base layer on which many different types of applicaitions could be built.
-For example, facial recognition along with demographics reconition could be used in the fields of adversiting to target demographics and security.
+For example, facial recognition along with demographics recognition could be used in the fields of adversiting to target demographics and security.

 In this application a user can load any image from the internet and the app will dientify human faces.

-This application creates a user prifile for the user and tracks the number of image entries.
+This application creates a user profile for the user and tracks the number of image entries.

 >[Face ID (Deployed Page)](https://smart-face-id-frontend.herokuapp.com/)